PlayForm/WebSite/Source/Content/en/terms-of-service.md

 available to other users of Service, who may also use your Content subject to these Terms.

-Playform ltd. has the right but not the obligation to monitor and edit all Content provided by users.
+PlayForm ltd. has the right but not the obligation to monitor and edit all Content provided by users.

-In addition, Content found on or through this Service are the property of Playform ltd. or used with permission.
+In addition, Content found on or through this Service are the property of PlayForm ltd. or used with permission.
 You may not distribute, modify, transmit, reuse, download, repost, copy, or use said Content, whether in whole or in part, for commercial purposes or for personal gain, without express advance written permission from us.